wqy2dev/five-ui/README.md

 ## Features

-- **Svelte + Tailwind CSS Integration**: Leverage the power of Svelte's reactivity and Tailwind CSS's utility-first approach to build modern, responsive UIs.
+- **Svelte5 + Tailwind CSS Integration**: Leverage the power of Svelte's reactivity and Tailwind CSS's utility-first approach to build modern, responsive UIs.
 - **Reusable Components**: A collection of pre-built, customizable UI components like buttons, forms, modals, carousel, popper, and more.
 - **Customizable Themes**: Easily customize the look and feel of your application with Tailwind's built-in theming capabilities.
-- ***Responsive Design**: Built-in support for responsive design, ensuring your interfaces look great on all devices.
+- **Responsive Design**: Built-in support for responsive design, ensuring your interfaces look great on all devices.
 - **Open Source**: FiveUI is free and open-source, allowing you to contribute, modify, and share the toolkit.

 ## Installation